Mission & Distinguishing Characteristics

 - Preparing students to be linguistically and culturally proficient in a second or third language to use in related professional careers.

-- Fostering a comprehensive, interdisciplinary research agenda, with a highly diverse international focus, including foreign language education, cultural studies, literary theory, intercultural competence, linguistics, translation studies, and film studies.
+- Fostering a comprehensive, interdisciplinary research agenda, with an international focus, including foreign language education, cultural studies, literary theory, intercultural competence, linguistics, translation studies, and film studies.

 The Department serves thousands of Kennesaw State University students interested in studying American Sign Language, Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Korean, Latin, Portuguese, Russian, and Spanish.
-In all courses, faculty members make available content knowledge in the target languages, literatures and cultures, as well as opportunities for students to develop the skills needed to live and work in an increasingly diverse and multicultural world.
+In all courses, faculty members make available content knowledge in the target languages, literatures and cultures, as well as opportunities for students to develop the skills needed to live and work in a multicultural world.

 The Modern Language and Culture major encompasses programs in French, German, Italian, and Spanish with concentrations in Second Language and Culture, Teacher Certification in Foreign Language, Applied Business, and Cross-disciplinary Perspectives.
 The ML&C major is distinguished regionally and nationally through the requirement of student participation in a significant study abroad experience in the target language to enhance the authenticity of linguistic and cultural education.
 Our minor programs in Chinese Studies, French and Francophone Studies, German Studies, Italian Studies, Lusophone Studies, and Spanish enrich students through a variety of foci and disciplinary approaches.